iamdevonbutler/brahma/Readme.md

 The omniservices framework that doesn't give a fuck.

+opinonated yet open

+dependencies use save-exact = true. update versions w/ updateDependencies helper. dependiences use yarn, not npm. yarn allows us to install deps in custom directories needed to update our remotes w/o downtime. encourage you to use github for project specific non community contrib dependencies. it's more reliable and easier. dependencies are resolved locally, download and tested prior to deployments, and rsynced for reliablitiy and speed. justify ./config/dependencies.js object value - yes it's more verbose but the syntax for installing private github packages sucks. brahma is optimized for reliablitiy as to minimize bugs and shit not working.

+the goal is to have your local env most closely resemble your remote.
+OS will be different, but that should be about it. @todo need a way to sync databases from remote0 to local and dev servers.

 A command line application - given a singular source of ambigious "resources" it creates a integrated collection of NodeJS microservices.

 Koa isn't really a framework, it's more of a library.
 It wraps `req` and `res`, introduces a middleware system, and provides basic helpers to handle things like cookies and serving static assets; but it doesn't provide much frame to work w/ to be classified as a traditional framework.